-As a condition to receiving the benefits and compensation payable under the agreement, each executive has agreed for a period of 24 months following termination following a change in control other than by reason of death or disability, for cause or voluntary termination without good reason, absent prior written consent of Ashland's General Counsel, to refrain from engaging in competitive activity against Ashland; and to refrain from soliciting persons working for Ashland, soliciting customers of Ashland or otherwise interfering with Ashland's business relationships.
+As a condition to receiving the benefits and compensation payable under the agreement, each NEO has agreed for a period of 24 months following termination following a change in control other than by reason of death or disability, for cause or voluntary termination without good reason, absent prior written consent of Ashland's General Counsel, to refrain from engaging in competitive activity against Ashland; and to refrain from soliciting persons working for Ashland, soliciting customers of Ashland or otherwise interfering with Ashland's business relationships.
+In November 2021, to further align our CEO with our new severance plan, Mr. Novo signed an updated change in control agreement, substantially in the form of CEO Change in control agreement approved by the Compensation Committee, that requires the CEO to not compete with Ashland for 36 months instead of the previous policy of 24 months.
 Pursuant to the agreement, each executive has also agreed not to disclose Ashland's confidential information, subject to limited exceptions.
 If an executive breaches the agreement, Ashland has the right to recover benefits that have been paid to the executive.
 Finally, an executive may recover legal fees and expenses incurred as a result of Ashland's unsuccessful legal challenge to the agreement or the executive's interpretation of the agreement.